Education is Important in So Many Ways

-I’ve undertaken the task of restoring this website and will be adding interesting content pertaining to education and ways through which we can get inspiration from learning.
-Already there are some post that I recovered from the wayback machine as was initially published on the site and I’ve published them again.
+However, I’ve undertaken the task of restoring this website and will be adding interesting content pertaining to education; and ways through which we can get inspiration from learning.
+Already there are some post that I recovered from the wayback machine; as was initially published on the site.
+I’ve published them again.
 Access the content by clicking through the topics below.

-Something about peer-peer interaction etiquette, amongst education administrators, is preventing you all from being constructively critical with each other.
-I’m talking about anything that has to do with evaluating how teaching should be done, and evaluating how students are learning, and in particular, I’m talking about the people who write down Evaluation Criteria, Educational Objectives, and so on.
-Over time, it’s become worse and worse, hasn’t it, and nobody has had the ability to break through and cause a reverse in direction.
+Something about peer-peer interaction etiquette; amongst education administrators, is preventing you all from being constructively critical with each other.
+I’m talking about anything that has to do with evaluating how teaching should be done; as well as evaluating how students are learning.
+In particular; I’m talking about the people who write down Evaluation Criteria, Educational Objectives, and so on.
+Over time, it’s become worse and worse, hasn’t it; and nobody has had the ability to break through and cause a reverse in direction.